gsilva00/LBAW-Project/docs/wiki/ebd.md

 ### A.2.
 Database population

-Here is a snipet of our populate database file:
+Here is a snippet of our populate database file:

 ```php
 -- password: password123